a-bishop25/Final-Project-Databases/README.md

 municipal_triggers.sql: Contains the PL/pgSQL functions and triggers for the audit logging system. load.py: The ETL script.
 Connects to the database and bulk-loads the CSV files in the correct dependency order.
 MuniBonds_dashboard.py: The Streamlit Python application for the interactive dashboard.

 Data Files (Raw Source)
 issuers.csv, bonds.csv, bond_purposes.csv, trades.csv, credit_ratings.csv, economic_indicators.csv

 Analysis Files
 municipal_bonds_analysis.sql: A collection of the advanced SQL queries used to power the dashboard visuals.
 Setup & Installation
 Follow these steps to replicate the environment locally.

 Prerequisites
-PostgreSQL (v13 or higher)
+PostgreSQL
-Python (v3.8 or higher)
+Python
-PgAdmin 4 (Optional, for GUI management)
+PgAdmin 4

+Step 1:
-Step 1: Database Creation
+Database Creation
 Open your terminal or SQL tool (PgAdmin) and create the database:
 CREATE DATABASE municipal_bonds;

+Step 2:
-Step 2: Create Schema & Triggers
+Create Schema & Triggers
 Run the schema script to build the tables, then the trigger script to enable auditing.
 # Run schema first
 psql -U postgres -d municipal_bonds -f municipal_schema.sql